p2635/en.javascript.info/1-js/02-first-steps/04-variables/article.md

 There is a widespread practice to use constants as aliases for difficult-to-remember values that are known prior to execution.

-Such constants are named using capital letters and underscores.
+These constants are named using capital letters and underscores.

 For instance, let's make constants for colors in so-called "web" (hexadecimal) format: